Heads of Department

 1995 - 2005

 Professor Ban-Hock Toh held appointments at Universities in Singapore (1967-1968) and Malaysia (1969-1970), before joining Monash University in 1972.
 He was Head of the Department (1995-2005) and Senior Staff Specialist in Immunology at the Alfred Hospital (1997-2005).
 In addition to his teaching and research activities focusing on autoimmune gastritis and pernicious anaemia, he played a key role in the Department’s Diagnostic Immunology Laboratory before it was absorbed into the Alfred’s Pathology service where he maintained a role as consultant immunopathologist.
 He was Chief Examiner for the Royal College of Pathologists Australia in Immunology (1995-2000) and Regional Editor (Australasia) for Autoimmunity (1993-2001).
-After retiring as Head of Department at the end of 2005, he continues his active research programs with collaborators at the Centre for Inflammatory Diseases, Monash Medical Centre and the Baker IDI Heart and Diabetes Institute.
-He is now an Honorary Professor, Monash University, Professorial Fellow, Baker Heart Research Institute and Immunologist, Healthscope Pathology.
+After retiring as Head of Department at the end of 2005, he continues his active research programs with collaborators at the Centre for Inflammatory Diseases, Monash Medical Centre and the Baker Heart and Diabetes Institute.
+He is now an Honorary Professor, Monash University, Professorial Fellow, Baker Heart and Diabetes Institute and Immunologist, Healthscope Pathology.

 2006 - 2008

 Professor Berndt was appointed Head of the Department of Immunology at Monash in 2006.
-With a strong background in biomedical research at the Baker Medical Research Institute and the Department of Biochemistry at Monash University, as well as serving for several years as Deputy Dean for Research in the Faculty of Medicine, Nursing and Health Sciences at Monash, he provided excellent research career mentorship for staff and students.
+With a strong background in biomedical research at the Baker Heart and Diabetes Institute and the Department of Biochemistry at Monash University, as well as serving for several years as Deputy Dean for Research in the Faculty of Medicine, Nursing and Health Sciences at Monash, he provided excellent research career mentorship for staff and students.
 He has received numerous national and international research awards, including a Distinguished Career Award from the International Society on Thrombosis and Haemostasis in 2003.
 His particular research interests in inflammation and vascular biology provided important new linkages for the Department’s research programs in immunology.
 In 2008, he accepted the position of Head of the College of Medicine and Health, University College Cork, Ireland and subsequently, Interim Director of the Biosciences Institute, UCC.
 He is currently Pro-Vice Chancellor of Health Sciences at Curtin University, Perth.

 2009 - 2015